wts-thomas/wts-wordpress-default-theme/readme.txt

 This theme resets the WordPress environment and prepares it for smooth operation of Elementor.

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 1.3.0 - 10-12-2022 =
+* Added Support Contact Card to Admin Dashboard
+* Added Function to hide Admin Edit to Tables if using the Tablepress plugin
+* Minor Refactoring and Organizations to Functions

+= 1.2.0 - 10-11-2022 =
+* Remove Plugin menus from users' dashboard excluding WTS users

 = 1.1.2 - 10-07-2022 =
 * Removed a commented out Enqueued script for lazy load